Hybrid pickup truck options in the U.S.: 6 current & 4 future models

 Toyota Tundra Hybrid

 The Toyota Tundra is the third strong hybrid pickup truck on our list.
 The truck comes in seven variants: SR, SR5, Limited, Platinum, 1794 Edition, TRD Pro, and Capstone.
-Only the top five variants get the iForce Max 3.5-liter twin-turbo V6 hybrid powertrain.
+Only the top five variants are available with the iForce Max 3.5-liter twin-turbo V6 hybrid powertrain.
 The base variants get a non-hybrid engine.

 Specifications